terra-money/docs/docs/migration/migrating-to-terra2.md

 ### 3. No market module.

-Any attempts to swap Luna for UST or other stablecoins through the market module will now fail.
+Any attempts to swap Luna for UST or other stablecoins through the market module will fail.
 Specifically the `market/MsgSwap` message has been removed.
 However, LUNA can still be swapped onchain for other assets using a DEX.
 This includes any liquid stablecoins on Terra.

 ### 4. No oracle module.

 Terra 2.0 has removed the oracle module.
-Any queries to fetch ExchangeRates from the oracle module will now fail.
+Any queries to fetch ExchangeRates from the oracle module will fail.
 However, there are other oracle solutions that can be employed.

 [Band protocol](https://docs.bandchain.org/introduction/overview.html) is one such solution.
 Band works over IBC.
 See the [oracle module documentation](https://docs.bandchain.org/client-library/protocol-buffers/oracle-module.html) for more details